Djaa9/oakandiron-fleetbuilder/README.md

 - Make sure only one flag ship can be chosen (Move selection)
 - Handle initiative card modifiers for admirals (see todo in data/admirals)
 - Clear initiative Cards when changing faction

-- Give list a name
+- Add multiple ships at a time
-- Cost in floating sub header
+- Copy ship

 - Save to file
 - Export as text
 ?
 Save to storage
 - Show pictures of cards
+- Give list a name
+- Cost in floating sub header

 2.0
 - Share list (unique url)